-- 7) Will this rulemaking replace any emergency rulemaking currently in effect?
+- 6) Published studies or reports, and sources of underlying data used to compose this rulemaking: None - 7) Will this rulemaking replace any emergency rulemaking currently in effect?
 No - 8) Does this rulemaking contain an automatic repeal date?
 No - 9) Does this rulemaking contain incorporations by reference?
-No - 10) Are there any other proposed rulemakings pending on this Part?
-No - 11) Statement of Statewide Policy Objectives: This rulemaking does not create or expand a State mandate. - 12) Time, Place and Manner in which interested persons may comment on this proposed rulemaking: Interested persons may present their comments concerning this rulemaking within 45 days after the publication of this issue of the Illinois Register to:
+Yes - 10) Are there any other proposed rulemakings pending on this Part?
+No - 11) Statement of Statewide Policy Objectives:

+This rulemaking does not create or expand any state mandates on units of local government.

+12) Time, Place and Manner in which interested persons may comment on this proposed rulemaking:

+Interested persons may present their comments concerning this rulemaking within 45 days after the publication of this issue of the Illinois Register to:
-Susan Meister Division of Legal Services

-Illinois Department of Public Health 535 W. Jefferson St., 5th floor Springfield, Illinois 62761
+Susan Meister Division of Legal Services Illinois Department of Public Health 535 W. Jefferson St., 5th floor Springfield, Illinois 62761 217/782-2043 e-mail: dph.rules@illinois.gov

-217-782-2043 e-mail: idph.rules@illinois.gov

-- 13) Initial Regulatory Flexibility Analysis: - A) Types of small businesses, small municipalities and not for profit corporations affected: Affected small businesses will include Licensed Private Sewage Disposal Contractors and Portable Sanitation business owners and operators. - B) Reporting, bookkeeping or other procedures required for compliance: None - C) Types of professional skills necessary for compliance: None - 14) Regulatory Agenda on which this rulemaking was summarized: January 2010
+- 13) Initial Regulatory Flexibility Analysis: - A) Types of small businesses, small municipalities and not for profit corporations affected: private sewage disposal systems installation contractors, private sewage disposal system pumping contractors and private sewage disposal system owners. - B) Reporting, bookkeeping or other procedures required for compliance: None - C) Types of professional skills necessary for compliance: None - 14) Regulatory Agenda on which this rulemaking was summarized: January 2012